Manage database availability groups in Exchange Server

-Regardless of what server is used as the witness server, if the Windows Firewall is enabled on the intended witness server, you must enable the Windows Firewall exception for File and Printer Sharing.
+Regardless of which server is used as the witness server, if the Windows Firewall is enabled on the intended witness server, you must enable the Windows Firewall exception for File and Printer Sharing.
 The witness server uses SMB port 445.

 If the witness server you specify isn't an Exchange 2010 or later server, you must add the Exchange Trusted Subsystem universal security group (USG) to the local Administrators group on the witness server prior to creating the DAG.
 These security permissions are necessary to ensure that Exchange can create a directory and share on the witness server as needed.